Empirical Bayes When Estimation Precision Predicts Parameters: Introduction

-The second exercise evaluates the out-of-sample performance of various procedures for the selection policy problem in \citet{bergman2019creating}. \citet{bergman2019creating} use empirical Bayes procedures to select high-mobility Census tracts in Seattle.
+The second exercise evaluates the out-of-sample performance of various procedures for selecting high-mobility Census tracts \citep{bergman2019creating}, using an out-of-sample validation procedure based on the coupled bootstrap that we introduce \citep{oliveira2021unbiased}. \citet {bergman2019creating} use empirical Bayes procedures to select high-mobility Census tracts in Seattle.
 In an exercise that mimics theirs, we find that \closenpmle{} selects more economically mobile tracts than conventional methods.
-These improvements are large relative to two benchmarks.
-First, they are on median 3.2 times the \emph{value of basic empirical Bayes}---that is, the improvements the standard method delivers over screening on the raw estimates $Y_i$ directly.
-Therefore, if one finds using the standard empirical Bayes method a worthwhile methodological investment, then the additional gain of using \close{} is likewise meaningful.
-Second, for 6 out of 15 measures of mobility, \close{} even improves over the standard method \emph{by a larger amount} than the \emph{value of data}---that is, the amount by which the standard method improves over selecting Census tracts completely at random.
-Because the value of data is likely economically significant, the additional improvements are substantial as well.
+Conventional methods, on the other hand, frequently select less mobile tracts than screening based on the noisy estimates directly.
+The improvements of \closenpmle{} over the standard method are on median 2.6 times the \emph{value of basic empirical Bayes}---that is, the improvements the standard method delivers over screening on the raw estimates $Y_i$ directly.
+Therefore, for this application, if one finds using the standard empirical Bayes method a worthwhile methodological investment, then the additional gain of using \close{} is likewise meaningful.